nigelhorne/Devel-FIXME/README.md

         ... # FIXME I hope someone finds this comment

-and then search through the source tree for occurrances of _FIXME_ every now and then, say with `grep -ri fixme src/`.
+and then search through the source tree for occurrences of _FIXME_ every now and then, say with `grep -ri fixme src/`.

 This pretty much works until your code base grows, and you have too many FIXMEs